 Let's pretend it's summertime with all the fruity flavors in ambrosia salad with Cool Whip!
-A variety of fruits including grapes, pineapple, and more, transformed into a whipped topping salad.
+A variety of fruits including grapes, pineapple chunks and sweet mandarin oranges, transformed into a whipped topping salad.

 Add some pecans and mini marshmallows and we have a real treat!
 Think of it as a fruit cocktail with a decadent creamy dressing!